Peng-Protocol/Dexhune-P/Specifications/PairingFoundry.md

 An array that stores the liquidity index numbers for each address, is updated after every user deposit or withdrawal.
 Is queryable.

 ### **Functions**
+- xWithdraw

+Requires Listing Address
+Requires withdrawal amount
+Requires index
+Finds Liquidity Address on Listing Address
+Fetches `x-liquidity`, `x-ratio`, `xAllocation`, `price` Pays requested amount of xLiquid has enough token units, else fails.

+When a withdrawal leaves `0` allocation then the liquidity slot is erased and the liquidity index is updated, Forfeits unclaimed fees if slot is erased.

+- yWithdraw

+Same as xWithdraw but deals with Y-Type liquidity slots and their details.

 - update (Router only)

 Changes the details of up to (100) arrays or mappings, either creating - updating or clearing entries for liquidity slots, historical data etc,